mrC2C/cis-benchmark-centOS-8/README.md

 What's new?
 There are options available for the script, from indicating what level you want to audit at and also what categories id you want to exclude.
 Also, there is a verbose option -vv where debug file will display all the revelant information  e.g. the function executed in the script.

+What's up next?
+I will be adding a display function to display the results from the json file.